 The allegation should be reported to the senior manager on duty.
-If this person is the subject of the allegation then this should be reported to the Safeguarding Lead Kathryne Agis or Gemma Hart.
+If this person is the subject of the allegation then this should be reported to the Safeguarding Lead.

 We will follow our LADDO information about how to report an allegation and we would also inform Ofsted immediately in order for this to be investigated by the appropriate bodies promptly.
 This includes: